naveen4404/Git-Practice/README.md

     "git rebase BRANCH_NAME"

-    - difference between rebase and merge : both the commands merges the branches .
+    - difference between rebase and merge : both the commands merges the branches.
       But the implementation is different.

     - rebase merges the branches on the same path of the main, whereas merge command merges the branch to main coming from other path.

     - Both commands perform same operation but the graph visualization and implemtation is different.

 merge conflict :

     - while merging two branches which had changes in the same line of the file, then git throws a merge conflict to the user.

     - user can able to select the lines which he wants to continue with.
       Thus the conflict can be solved.

 time travelling :